jshaw22/meteor-bingo/README.md

 - Name: Choose any name, I use "Meteor Bingosmash"
 - Address: 127.0.0.1 : 3001

-TODO:
-Onboarding Component
+<h4>TODO:<h4>
+<h5>Onboarding Component<h5>
 - profile picture(s) need to be better handled.
 We should *require* a profile pic?
 Yes, No?
 - Store profile images into S3 after local testing?
 - use graphicsmagick to make thumbnails, resize, optimize

 User Profile Page (editable)
 - Give user option to add additional details
     - Textarea for a little something about me
     - Favorite hobbies
     - Sexual orientation
     - relationship status
     - relationship type
     - ethnicity
     - body type
     - height
     - Diet
     - Smoking
     - Drinking
     - Religion
     - Education
     - etc

 Matches Component
 - find matches with filters.
 Done, but need to add a 'location' parameter.
 I'm going to leave that blank for now because so little users.
 - message a match.
 Done, but need to add:
 	- Better sorting and UI
 	- A good way to respond back to matches quickly and efficiently (sort of like OKCupid's mechanism).
 Will need to componentize this

 * Remove autopublish for meteor -- fix publication not being ready stated

 Low priority
 - Set email, change pw, etc

+<h4>Version Control</h4>
+Clone the repo.

+Dev on scratch: git checkout -b user-profile-css-changes

+Add, commit, and push to branch.

+Make sure your branch is synced with master. `git checkout master`, `git pull origin master`, `git checkout user-profile-css-changes`, `git rebase master`.
+Once ready, navigate to github and create a pull request, comparing your base branch to master branch.

 Recruitment All-Star team once basic functionality is finished:
 - Jonathan for FS??